rNLKJA/UoM-DS-2019-2024/Database-Management-System/README.md

 ##### Set Intersection
 - Suppose there are two tuples R and S. The set intersection operation contains all tuples that are in both R & S.
-- It denoted by intersection ∩.
+- It is denoted by intersection ∩.

 ##### Set Difference
 - Suppose there are two tuples R and S. The set intersection operation contains all tuples that are in R but not in S.
 - It is denoted by intersection minus (-).

 ##### Cartesian Product
 - The Cartesian product is used to combine each row in one table with each row in the other table.
-It is also known as a cross product.
+It is also known as a cross-product.
 - It is denoted by X.

 ##### Rename Operation